datacamp-content-public/ML-Intro-using-Wisconsin-Breast-Cancer-Data-Set/chapter1.md

 skills: 2
 ```

-In this exercise we are going to follow what steps are followed to build a machine learning model.
+In this exercise you will build a machine learning model.
 The following steps will be covered:

 1. Loading the data set
 2. Exploratory Data Analysis to understand the variables and the associated values